 - Panama City Grocery Shopping 101

-Jake Stamp is a native of Carmel Valley, California with a tendency to wax rhapsodic about his many years of living in Guatemala and extensive travels throughout the rest of Central America.
-He currently divides his time between Santa Cruz, California, and Antigua, Guatemala.
+Jake Stamp is a native of Carmel Valley, California with a tendency to wax rhapsodic about his many years of living in Guatemala and extensive travels throughout Central America.